Toyota/no_root_docker_run/README.md

 [Overview](#Overview) | [Installation](#installation) | [Usage](#usage) | [Tutorial](#tutorial) | [License](#license)

-**NO-ROOT-DOCKER-RUN** is a repository containing scripts that support docker-based software development used by the TOYOTA Frontier Research Center robotics research group.
+**NO-ROOT-DOCKER-RUN** is a repository containing scripts that support Docker-based software development used by the TOYOTA Frontier Research Center robotics research group.
 Our goal is to provide an easy-to-use reproduction of our study results and facilitate further research.
-Although this pacage works as a standalone library, this design is particularly intended for [TRI-VIDAR](https://github.com/TRI-ML/vidar) and [SGInit-VO](https://github.com/ToyotaFRC/SGInit-VO), where the Makefile-and-docker builds the environmental setup.
+Although this package works as a standalone library, this design is particularly intended for [TRI-VIDAR](https://github.com/TRI-ML/vidar) and [SGInit-VO](https://github.com/Toyota/SGInit-VO), where the Makefile-and-docker builds the environmental setup.

 Please note that we cannot guarantee future monitoring and official support while we strive to provide assistance or maintenance.